each/draft-aname/draft-ietf-dnsop-aname.md

 A highly dynamic ANAME processing zone should expect an increase in the number of zone transfers.

-## Secondary servers

-While this document does not mention ANAME support at secondary servers the ANAME process does not prevent secondary servers to do ANAME processing.
-Secondary servers however must not alter the zone they receive from their primaries if they transfer the zone to another server and should consider that the sibling address records of an ANAME can already be substituted.

 # Answer vs Additional sections

 [MM: Discuss what should be in the additional section: ANAME makes sense, but differs from CNAME logic (where the CNAME is in the answer